The Research Track

 In PGY-2, two clinical blocks (approximately 8 weeks) are set aside for research.
 Scheduling is flexible and will be done in coordination with the Residency Education Office to maximize the benefit for each resident (such as placing this time at the end of PGY-2 to facilitate the transition to more intensive research in PGY-3 and 4).

 In PGY-3 and 4, Research Track residents are granted protected time for research while meeting ACGME clinical requirements and attending didactics.
-On average, PGY-3s are granted 50% and PGY-4s are granted 60% of longitudinal time over the year for research.
-This protected time can be flexibly divided between PGY-3 and 4 depending on individual needs.
+On average, residents have up to 55% of their time protected for research across the two years.
+This protected time can be flexibly divided between PGY-3 and 4, so that residents can assign more protected time during their PGY3 (up to 50%) or PGY4 (up to 75%) years.

 Applicants to the Research Track should have an established record of outstanding research accomplishments.
 It is anticipated that most will have obtained an M.D./Ph.D. degree.
 Engagement in an equivalent amount of extensive and rigorous research training may be acceptable in some cases.

-Applications will be reviewed and invitations to interview for the Research Track will be sent by email.
-Notified applicants will attend an additional day of interviews to meet with potential research mentors and members of the committee.
+Invitations to interview for the Research Track will be sent by email.
+Notified applicants will attend an additional day of interviews to meet with potential research mentors and members of the Research Track committee.
 This is normally coordinated with Residency Education to occur the same week as interviews for the Categorical Residency.
 However, a separate day for interviews with potential mentors may be arranged if needed.

 The Director and Residency Education Staff will be responsible for coordinating the interviews.